Priyank0Gandhi/Predicting-the-Length-of-Stay-at-Hospitals/README.md

 appeared in the literature.
 One study was conducted to determine the factors affecting LOS in the public hospital in Iran.
 Demonstrated that an increase in age would lead to an increase in average LOS, Secondly, the average LOS of men is longer than women.
-Data mining algorithms such as Artificial Neural Network (ANN), Support Vector Machine (SVM), and Decision trees were used for this study.
+Data mining algorithms such as Decision trees were used for this study.

 II.
 Methods
 --